LauraCole1900/InterviewQuestions/README.md

 What type of problems will I be solving to begin with?

 What would a typical day for someone in [position] look like?

+What does the team structure look like?
+Who would I report to if I were in this position?